& Gender Relationships

 name is Ragnall, and I know the answer that you seek.
 Grant

-me what I wish and I will tell it to you.
+me what I wish and I will tell you.

-At this point, King Arthur welcomed any suggestions,
+At this point, King Arthur was desperate for help,

 but needed to know what she wanted first, to be sure it was in his